mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 > Fun Aside: One might argue that the user shouldn't have to type "help" to get a menu of clear options on what the bot can do; rather, this should be the default experience on first contact with the bot.  **Discoverability** is one of the biggest challenges for bots - letting the users know what the bot is capable of doing.
 Good [bot design principles](https://docs.microsoft.com/en-us/bot-framework/bot-design-principles) can help.

-Now we will call LUIS as our second attempt if no regular expression matches, in Scorable Group 1.
+This setup makes it so we call LUIS as our second attempt if no regular expression matches, in Scorable Group 1.

 The "None" intent in LUIS means that the utterance didn't map to any intent.
 In this situation, we want to fall down to the next level of ScorableGroup.
 Modify your "None" method in the RootDialog class as follows: